pharo-graphics/PharoSDL3/README.md

         load
 ```

-Build SDL3 and make the lib findable by the FFI finder.
-For example, put it together with the Pharo image.
+Build SDL3 and make the lib findable by the Pharo's FFI finder.
+For example, put it together with the Pharo image install it on your system (e.g. Mac's homebrew).
 Build steps here: https://wiki.libsdl.org/SDL3/Installation

 ## License